BhoumikPatidar/BGS-Net/README.md

   A two‑stage gate analyzes bottleneck activations to skip decoder computation on non‑ROI patches, reducing decoder FLOPs by **56.62%**.

 - **Zero Retraining Overhead**
-  Works with any pre‑trained U‑Net “as is”—no weight updates, no added parameters (overhead ≈ 0.0007% of one decoder conv).
+  Works with any pre‑trained U‑Net *as is*—no weight updates, no added parameters (overhead ≈ 0.0007% of one decoder conv).

 - **Competitive Accuracy**
   Building IoU of **0.6981** vs. **0.7145** for vanilla U‑Net (only a 2.3% relative drop focused on ROI patches).